Calanthe/Calanthe.github.io/_drafts/2016-06-14-mastermind-react-es6-webpack.markdown

 Once again, after changing the `state`, React renders the updated board.

-image of selected pegs and how they render?

 ###Let's take a guess!

 After choosing four pegs, the user can submit a guess to check if they are correct.
 The submit button is visible only when all of the four pegs in one row are selected.